- Special Projects

 To combat these problems, the task force came up with a number of recommendations.
 Among them was for the state to establish an independent oversight body for the correctional system that would serve as a watchdog over the entire operation.

 The Legislature delivered.
 In the 2019 session, it passed House Bill 1552, which became Act 179.
-The act, signed into law by Gov. David Ige on July 2, established the five-member, independent Correctional Systems Oversight Commission, among other criminal justice reform measures.
+The act, signed into law by Gov. David Ige on July 2, established the five-member, independent Hawaii Correctional System Oversight Commission, among other criminal justice reform measures.

 The commission would, first and foremost, investigate complaints at Hawaii’s correctional facilities.